flyingmachine/nanoc-blog/content/programming/how-clojure-babies-are-made-lein-run.md

 handles:

-* **Project compilation.** Your Clojure has to get converted into Java class files somehow, and Leiningen automates the process.
+* **Project compilation.** Your Clojure has to get converted into Java bytecode somehow, and Leiningen automates the process.
 * **Dependency management.** Similar to Ruby's bundler and gemfiles, Leiningen automates the process of resolving and downloading the Java jars your project depends on
-* **Running tasks.** Similar to Ruby's Rake.
+* **Running tasks.** Superficially similar to Ruby's Rake, except that Rake is not very declarative.
+This could have its own blog post.
 * **Deployment.** Helps with creating Java jars which can be executed and/or incorporated in other projects.
 Similar to Ruby gems.